Breastfeeding Versus Pumping- Everything You Need to Know

 As I shared in the schedule, you’ll likely find yourself pumping anywhere from 2-4 times if your only pumping while away from your baby, or anywhere from 6-9 times if you’re exclusively pumping.

 If you’re pumping to start building your milk stash before returning to work, then what you’ll want to do it start pumping after feeding sessions during the day and storing that milk.
-However, make sure that you are storing milk based upon the time of day it was pumped, storing it in the correct storage containers, and following the proper milk storage guidelines.
+However, make sure that you are storing breast milk according to the time of day it was pumped, storing it in the correct breast milk storage containers, and following the proper breast milk storage guidelines.

 What are the disadvantages of using a breast pump?

 If you’re a new mom, a breast pump can seem complicated.
 On many breast pumps, there are multiple settings.
-Figuring out the exact settings for maximum milk output can seem impossible.
+Figuring out the exact breast pump settings for maximum breast milk production can be overwhelming as a new mom.

-With time, you will master the breast pump and be pumping on the go.
-You will figure out how, where and when to pump at work.
+With time, you will master the breast pump and feel more comfortable pumping breast milk.
+You will figure out how, where, and when to pump breast milk at work.
 You will make the most of the time you have to pump, and you’ll give that precious liquid gold to your baby which will make the temporary hassle all worth it.

 What are the side effects of breastfeeding on a mother?